tdelora/audioGPIOTrigger/README.md

 ![IMG_0415](https://github.com/user-attachments/assets/529ef727-f049-40f1-8334-47439b1a7658)
 ![IMG_0715-2](https://github.com/user-attachments/assets/988329a9-d30f-445f-9c7f-e762ecdf1d01)

-The LM386 Audio Amplifier Module requires power and there are two ways this can be done
+The LM386 Audio Amplifier Module requires power and there are two ways this can be done:
 - Obtain a 9V Battery Connector, and connect female female Dupont connectors to it.
   - I used prefabricated wires with female Dupont connectors and wire colors that match the wires on the 9V Battery Connector.
 - Obtain a 12V Power Supply with a 12V 5A DC Female Power Plug and wires with a male Dupont connector on one end and a female Dupont connector on the other.